Nouveau Monde Graphite : CONVERTIBLE NOTE SUBSCRIPTION AGREEMENT - Form 6-K | MarketScreener

 (e)

-the issuance of the Pallinghurst Note and the IQ Note in accordance with the terms of the Pallinghurst Subscription Agreement and the IQ Subscription Agreement, respectively, and in forms substantially similar to the final versions of the Pallinghurst Note and the IQ Note shared to the Holder concurrently to the signature of this Agreement, shall occur concurrently to Closing;
+the issuance of the Pallinghurst Note and the Mitsui Note in accordance with the terms of the Pallinghurst Subscription Agreement and the Mitsui Subscription Agreement, respectively, and in forms substantially similar to the final versions of the Mitsui Note and the Pallinghurst Note shared to IQ concurrently to the signature of this Agreement, shall occur concurrently to Closing;

 (f)